The project

 The finished pond will have a gravel bottom with rock piles and other underwater habitat where crayfish can hide away and breed.
 Newly planted trees and shrubs around the edge will provide shade to keep the water cool, and marginal and aquatic plants will help keep the water oxygenated.
 A solar powered aeration system will also ensure good water quality.
 Part of the pond will be over 2 metres deep so that the water temperature stays cool and stable during the warmer months of the year.

 Following construction and landscaping (summer 2024), it is anticipated that WCC will be introduced to the pond from the Wildwood Trust Devon hatchery after approximately 6 months.
-The crayfish will then mature and breed in the pond and a percentage will be translocated to other ark sites or river reintroductions in the following years under licence from Natural England and the Environment Agency.
+The crayfish will then mature and breed in the pond and a percentage will be translocated to other ark sites or river reintroductions in the following years under licence from Natural England and Devon Environment Foundation.

 Checking site levels and soil type ahead of the ark site pond construction